 Data compression can reduce network I/O transmission traffic and disk usage.
-This document describes the message formats supported for data compression and how to configure it based on your actual needs.
+This document describes the message formats supported for data compression and how to configure data compression based on your needs.

 Different configurations apply to different versions, which are described as below: